Weed Measurements: Guide

-It’s not unusual to pick up an eighth of a really popular strain, like Wedding Cake, for somewhere around $20.
+It’s not unusual to pick up an eighth of a really popular strain, like Wedding or Ice Cream Cake, for somewhere around $20.
 It’s almost the same as getting double the amount of weed for your money.
 Even if you don’t smoke regularly, eighths are so economically priced that it barely makes sense to get less than an eighth.

 This won’t always be the case.
 Very high quality and very high potency weed can sometimes go up to $70 for an eighth.
 Most of the time, it’s worth the splurge.
 Highly coveted strains like Super Silver Haze are usually somewhere between $50 and $60 an eighth.
 If quality and potency are the most important things to you, this is probably what you can expect to spend.